Agap3w/CS50x_finalProject/README.md

 #### General philosopy and future updates:
-Checkpoint's DNA means to be something quick and comfy that can be used to keep track of two things that often got messed up in the plannig: an always changing to-do lists and expenses made (long tail included!).
+Checkpoint's DNA means to be something quick and comfy that can be used to keep track of two things that often got messed up in the plannig: an always changing to-do list and expenses made (long tail included!).
 Even tho the lightness of Checkpoint is intended, i recognize that few steps can be achieved to make it more useful and more solid.
-Beyond CS50 final project purpose, i will keep updating Checkpoints at low efforts.
+Beyond CS50 final project purpose, i will keep updating Checkpoints in my spare times.

-Even Future updates on which i'm working on:
+Future updates on which i'm working on:
 - add feature to move to-do items between clusters;
 - add feature to choose custom category lists;
 - add insight generation as 3rd pillar on Numberz, besides table and chart;